New releases

 The technical landscape has changed:

-Despite protecting their privacy, 71% of those same consumers want brands to learn from their shopping habits to deliver personalized experiences.
+Despite protecting their privacy, 69% of those same consumers want brands to learn from their shopping habits to deliver personalized experiences.
+That’s higher than the 66% of consumers who aren’t privacy-conscious who say the same.

 This isn’t a contradiction.
 Consumers want personalized experiences, but on their terms—with transparency about data use and control over their information.